a4my/a4my/README.md

   <summary> <b>Why I should be considered as a candidate 🙂</b></summary>
   <br/>

-Despite not having a degree in computer science nor any professional experience in this field yet, I compensate with a lifetime training in discovering and self-learning new things as well as adapting quickly to new situations and roles, and I believe this is one of the core skills of being a developer.
-I also consider myself as being adaptable, determined, resilient, rigorous and details and processes oriented.
+Despite not having a degree in computer science, I compensate with a lifetime training in discovering and self-learning new things as well as adapting quickly to new situations and roles, which I believe to be core skills of being a developer.
+I also consider myself as being adaptable, determined, resilient, rigorous and details oriented.

 Finally, I'm used to working remotely or on site, on my own or as part of a team and I'm happy to relocate to anywhere in the UK to better suit the needs of a role.
 </details>